inan-mahmud/inanmahmud92/README.md

 [![LinkedIn Connect](https://img.shields.io/badge/%20-Connect-black?color=14171A&labelColor=212121&logo=linkedin&logoColor=ffcc80)](https://www.linkedin.com/in/inanmahmud/)
 [![Gmail](https://img.shields.io/badge/%20-Send%20Mail-black?color=14171A&labelColor=ef5350&logo=gmail&logoColor=ffffff)](mailto:inan.mahmud1992@gmail.com)

-Innovative tech mind with 3+ years of experience working as a Mobile Application Developer.
+Innovative tech mind with 4+ years of experience working as a Mobile Application Developer.
 Capable of working with a variety of technology and mobile applications.
 Passionate about building world-class mobile applications.
 Valuable team member who has experience diagnosing problems and developing solutions.
 Talented leader with unique ideas and a history of successful contributions in the field.

-- 🔭 I’m currently working on Kotlin for Android and Flutter for Cross-platform,
+- 🔭 I’m currently working on Kotlin for Android, Flutter for Cross-platform, Swift for Native iOS
 - 🌱 I’m currently learning Swift
 - 💬 Ask me about #Flutter #Android #Kotlin #Java
 - 😄 Pronouns: Ināna māhamuda